War Letters – NW Australia, Monday (16 Aug 1943), at an American bomber field

 The talk of women is incessant.
 It’s quite easy to understand.
 When I stop working I miss you in large bundles.
 Fellows after 12 months of this become quite obsessed.
 Lots of love my dear – am looking forward to seeing you – I haven’t settled down yet – am still restless – in too much of a hurry to get something done – I know that with a little more resignation & detachment I could do quite well – hope to Christ it soon arrives.

-How’s Pop?
+How’s Pop5Jess’s father, George Alexander Graham (1864-1945)?
 Haven’t had a letter yet but expect to get one on my return to D. I keep wanting to go back – hearing from you will be bloody good.
 Good luck, honey.
 Give me some nice thinks.

 Love